Scalable Video Object Segmentation with Identification Mechanism: Revisit Previous VOS Solutions

-Previous methods~\cite{spacetime,KMN} always utilize only one layer of attention (Eq.~\ref{equ:att}) to aggregate single-object information and are not dynamically scalable for different deployment requirements.
-In our identification-based multi-object pipeline, we found that a single attention layer cannot fully model multi-object association, which naturally should be more complicated than single-object processes.
-Thus, we consider constructing hierarchical matching and propagation by using a series of attention layers.
-The hierarchical architecture is also more convenient for realizing dynamic network structure adjustment.
-Recently, transformer blocks~\cite{transformer} have been demonstrated to be stable and promising in constructing hierarchical attention structures in visual tasks~\cite{detr,vit}.
-We carefully design a Scalable Long Short-Term Transformer (S-LSTT) to enable run-time speed-accuracy trade-offs.
+Previous methods~\cite{spacetime,KMN} always utilize only one layer of attention (Eq.~\ref{equ:att}) to aggregate information about a single object.
+However, these methods are not ideal and cannot dynamically scale for different deployment requirements.
+Thus, we carefully design the Long Short-Term Transformer to realize hierarchical object matching and propagation.

-\textbf{S-LSTT} stacks a series of S-LSTT blocks, but the depth is adaptive.
-In an S-LSTT with $L$ layers at most, the sub-transformer of S-LSTT has a variable depth $L'$, which can be changed from $1$ to $L$, and the sub-transformer shares the parameters of S-LSTT's first $L'$ layers.
-AOST's encoder and decoder are shared for all the sub-transformers, and AOST's decoder processes each sub-transformer's output individually during training.
-At run-time, the accuracy-efficiency trade-offs of AOST can be easily controlled by choosing different S-LSTT depths.

-Following the common transformer blocks~\cite{transformer,devlin2018bert}, the block of S-LSTT firstly employs a self-attention layer, which is responsible for learning the association or correlation among the targets within the current frame.
-Then, S-LSTT additionally introduces a long-term attention, for aggregating targets' information from long-term memory frames and a short-term attention, for learning temporal smoothness from nearby short-term frames.
+Following the common transformer blocks~\cite{transformer,devlin2018bert}, the LSTT block starts from a self-attention layer.
+Then, we additionally introduce a long-term attention, for aggregating targets' information from long-term memory frames and a short-term attention, for learning temporal smoothness from nearby short-term frames.
 The final module is based on a common 2-layer feed-forward MLP with GELU~\cite{gelu} non-linearity in between.
-Fig.~\ref{fig:lstt} shows the structure of an S-LSTT block.
-Notably, all these attention modules are implemented in the form of the multi-head attention~\cite{transformer}, \ie, multiple attention modules followed by concatenation and a linear projection.
+All the attention modules are implemented in multi-head attention~\cite{transformer}.
 Nevertheless, we only introduce their single-head formulas below for simplicity.

-\textbf{Layer-wise ID-based Attention}.
-Before introducing the long-term and short-term attentions, we first introduce their basic attention formula based on the ID embedding described in Sec.~\ref{sec:id_mec}.
-Although Eq.~\ref{eq: attid} gives a straightforward to match and propagate ID embeddings, we argue that the representation ability of value embeddings will be restricted when stacking multiple layers of Eq.~\ref{eq: attid}, since all the layers share the same identification embedding, and all the value embeddings are placed into the same embedding space of identification embedding.
-Besides, identification embeddings are only attached to value embeddings.
-In other words, the key embeddings ($K$), which are used to calculate attention maps and match object patches, cannot utilize identification information (e.g., where is the background regions) directly.